what is a layoff

 You should grow both your technical skills and soft skills to avoid a layoff.
 You should regularly upgrade your skills and qualifications to ensure you are an important asset to your company.
 Moreover, you should improve your soft skills such as communication skills, interpersonal relationships, problem-solving approach, collaboration with others etc. These skills help you stand out among other employees and increase your value to your employer.

 In most cases, the company stops paying for your health insurance after you have been permanently laid off.
-In case of a temporary layoff, the company may still continue to pay for your health insurance.
+In case of a temporary layoff, the company may continue to pay for your health insurance.

 If you have been laid off by your employer, then the next thing to do is to go through your employment contract to see your rights and benefits for the entire procedure.
 You should also confirm when you get your final paycheck and ask for a letter of recommendation in case your layoff is due to a company reason and no fault of yours.